 1. Coaches per team

-a.
+- a.
 Recommend two coaches per team

-i.
+- i.
 One Coach

-ii.
+- ii.
 One Assistant Coach/Manager

-b.
+- b.
 Men may not coach a girl’s team without a board approved adult female present for each practice or game.
 Likewise, women may not coach a boy’s team without a board approved adult male present for each practice or game.

-c.
+- c.
 At a minimum, each team is required to have one coach and one parent assistant, which could also act as an Assistant Coach/Manager

-d.
+- d.
 With board approval, an individual may coach multiple teams.

-2. Number of players on each team: The board will designate the maximum number of players allowed on each team.
+2. Number of players on each team: The Board will designate the maximum number of players allowed on each team.
 If more than this number of players enrolls there may be try-outs to limit the team size.

 3. Team Classifications (General)

-a.
+- a.
 Recreation Team –“all play equally as long as they attend practice”.

-b.
+- b.
 Competitive Team – “Not equal time for all athletes, nor is it win at all costs”.

-i.
+- i.
 Every athlete may not play in every game; however, our goal is to have every athlete play.

-c.
+- c.
 Select – This is for older levels.
 Players will be selected to play against highly competitive teams through a try-out system approved by the board.
 Select athletes may be required to participate with the team through the end-of-season national tournament.

 check from the WCHSA bank account.
 All payments for $500 or greater must have signatures of two board

-- All fundraisers in the name of WCHSA must be approved by majority vote of the board of directors.
+3. All fundraisers in the name of WCHSA must be approved by majority vote of the board of directors.